Volvo S60 Saloon (2019 - ) review

 How powerful is it?

-This is a slightly grey area, because the two engines we’ve tried weren’t totally representative of what we can expect in the UK when the car goes on sale.
-The first was the T6 petrol, which has a 2.0-litre petrol engine that’s both supercharged and turbocharged to produce 310 horsepower, but this engine isn’t expected to be offered in the UK, certainly not at launch.
-It’s a shame, because it’s strong from anywhere on the rev range, making the S60 both flexible and fast, and it works really well with the eight-speed automatic gearbox.
-The other engine we’ve tried is the T8 Twin Engine plug-in hybrid, but we tried it in American-spec, which has a combined power output of 415 horsepower, where in the UK and Europe, it’ll come with either 390 horsepower or 405 horsepower.
+We’ve only tried one UK-spec engine so far, that being the T5, which has a turbocharged 2.0-litre petrol engine that produces 250 horsepower.
+It’s the entry-level engine, and the good news is that it’ll be fine for most people, because it feels reasonably strong from anywhere on the rev range, making the S60 both flexible and fast, and it works really well with the eight-speed automatic gearbox.
+The other engine we’ve tried is the T8 Twin Engine plug-in hybrid, but we tried it in American-spec, which has a combined power output of 415 horsepower, where in the UK and Europe, it’ll come with either 390 horsepower (regular) or 405 horsepower (Polestar Engineered).
 These small discrepancies in power output aren’t likely to make a huge amount of difference, and we’d expect all versions to feel similar to the one we drove.
 Let’s face it, power isn’t in short supply with any of them, and strong performance is never very far away.
-Having said that, the slightly strangled power deliver does mean it never feels as fast as the numbers suggest, and the all-or-nothing action of the throttle and (more noticeably) the brakes means the car can be difficult to drive smoothly at times.
+Having said that, the slightly strangled power delivery does mean it never feels as fast as the numbers suggest, and the all-or-nothing action of the throttle and (more noticeably) the brakes means the car can be difficult to drive smoothly at times.
 The really interesting thing about the S60’s engine line-up, though, is that this is the first ever modern-day Volvo to be offered without the option of diesel power.

 How much will it cost me?